AleksaMCode/bnf-parser/README.md

 <p align="justify">Program reads the grammar definition expressed in BNF (<a href="https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form">Backus-Naur Form</a>) at runtime after which it parses inputed strings.</p>

 ## Course project details
 <p align="justify">The task was to create a text parser that would parse the contents of the input file, as specified by the grammar in the <i>modified</i> Backus-Naur form.
-The grammar is given in a configuration file.<br><br>
+The grammar is given in a configuration file.<br>

 The modified BNF form is written based on the rules for the standard BNF form, with the following appendices: </p>